-If your organization is not yet registered, go to Grants.gov's Get Registered.
+If your organization is not yet registered, go to Grants.gov's Registering as an Organization Applicant.
 Allow a minimum of two weeks for this multi-step, one-time process.
 If your organization already has registered, renew your registration with SAM and verify that your registration with Grants.gov is current.